Morocco–Poland relations: Modern relations

 In 1994, a double tax avoidance agreement was signed between the two countries in Rabat.

 In January 2010, Abbas El Fassi became the first Moroccan Prime Minister to pay an official visit to Poland.
 In April 2010, Abbas El Fassi attended the state funeral of Lech and Maria Kaczyński in Kraków despite the air travel disruption after the 2010 Eyjafjallajökull eruption.

 One of the fields of cooperation between Poland and Morocco is archaeology.
 In 2022, Poles and Moroccans jointly discovered an ancient Roman observation tower in Volubilis, the first such tower to be discovered in Morocco.

 Poland sent two rescue squads to help the relief operation after the 2023 Marrakesh–Safi earthquake in Morocco.

+Moroccan students were the 22nd largest group of foreign students in Poland in 2022, the 20th largest in 2023 and the 19th largest in 2024, at the same time being the largest group from North Africa.